kalniei/wl-docs/docs/user/short-link.md

 We have an optional param for filtering: `filters[]=alias,l,test`

-This option is avaliable as a separated filter above the table.
+This option is available as a separated filter above the table.

 Expected output: